Push Up Brentford! is a project set up and run by educational charity digital:works.

 This project will focus on an oral history of Brentford Football Club at a time when it is about to move from its Griffin Park ground, home to the club since 1904.

 The project will focus on the memories and experiences of the fans, the footballers and club staff of this unique community based club.
 The club has an exceptional history in London for its community involvement and has remained firmly rooted in the neighbourhood at a time when other football clubs have become much more corporate and, arguably, have become more distant from their fans.
 For example, in 1967, Queens Park Rangers planned to take over Brentford, move into its ground and close down Brentford FC.
 In response fans, players and staff created a huge and successful campaign to fight this.
 This fighting spirit to keep the club in the community has remained central to the ethos of both fans, staff and players.
 Examples include the "no to Woking" campaign when a club owner proposed to sell the ground for housing and move it 25 miles away.
 The ABeeC campaign was run by fans who actually stood and won local elections in order the get Hounslow Council to save the ground from housing development.
 The fans then established a trust which bought out the owner and ran the club for 6 years until a more sympathetic owner could be found.These crucial moments in the club's history will be recorded as part of this project.
 For 30 years the club has had a strong "football in the community scheme" - The Brentford Community Sports Trust - which has been committed to making links with local schools, supporting young offenders and other initiatives which have led the way in how a club can embed itself in the community.
-This commitment to the local community was also demonstrated by the club setting up the first blind supporters scheme in the UK with matches described by commentators directly to blind supporters in the ground.
+This commitment to the local community was also demonstrated by the club setting up one of the country's first blind supporters scheme with matches described by commentators directly to blind supporters in the ground.

 In addition to this important heritage, this project will record the highs and lows of the club among fans, footballers and staff.
 The project aims to seek out to explore and reveal the stories of people's lives and, through them, reveal a deep social history of the club.
 The history of the club typifies much of the type of heritage that needs to be preserved, the every day experiences and struggles of people in London and to record what is important to them.